117ABHISHEK/Java-Chatbot/README.md

 - **Extensible Design:**
   The architecture allows for easy enhancements such as chat history storage via JDBC, advanced NLP, and more.
-- **API :**
+- **API:**
-   Use OpenRouter for free API's and Free Chatbot / ML Models
+  Use OpenRouter for free API's and Free Chatbot / ML Models.

 ## Technologies Used